BixConcept/dwb/frontend/README.md

      $ go get git.3nt3.de/3nt3/dwb
      $ git clone git.3nt3.de/3nt3/dwb-fronted - you also have to install git if you haven't install it yet

-#### 5. Step: Install PostgresQL and create a database in the Go project's folder.
+#### 5. Step: Install PostgreSQL and create a database in the Go project's folder.

 #### 6. Step: type in these command (***you have to be still the the dwb folder***):
      $ go run main.go or $ go build and then $ ./dwb